Tactics (band): Formation and early years

 Tactics were formed as a post-punk, pop group in 1977 in Canberra.
 An early line-up was Angus Douglas on lead guitar, Steve Kilbey (ex-Baby Grande) on bass guitar, Dave Studdert on lead vocals and rhythm guitar, and Robert Whittle on drums and percussion.
 Kilbey played "about four gigs" during his month long stint in the group before being asked to leave by Studdert.
 During 1978 Steve Ball became the bass player.

 Studdert's inspirations included "Tom Verlaine (Television's vocalist and songwriter), as well as Arthur Lee (of Love), Dylan, Neil Young and the poet Rimbaud", which were "strong initial influence on his own songwriting style."
 He told The Canberra Times Marie Ryan that "What I'm really aiming for with this band is our own identifiable sound.
 I want Tactics to sound like themselves in the way that Talking Heads sound like themselves, Love sound like themselves and Television sound like themselves."
 The band's "quirky, embryonic sound met with virtual indifference in Canberra."

-In February 1979 Tactics relocated to Sydney at the invitation of fellow punk band, Thought Criminals, which were pioneering alternative performance and recording opportunities there.
+In February 1979 Tactics relocated to Sydney at the invitation of fellow punk band, The Thought Criminals, which were pioneering alternative performance and recording opportunities there.
 Tactics worked at inner-city venues, such as French's, the Stage Door and the Civic, and began to build up a following.
 Prior to the shift Steve Ball had left.
 Geoff Marsh became the band's bass player and backing vocalist.
-According to Australian musicologist, Ian McFarlane, their early recordings – Long Weekend, a three-track extended play (June 1979) on the Folding Chair label, and a single, "Hole in My Life", on the Thought Criminals' Doublethink label (July 1980) – "suffered from poor sound quality and really only hinted at the band's potential."
+According to Australian musicologist, Ian McFarlane, their early recordings – Long Weekend, a three-track extended play (June 1979) on the Folding Chair label, and a single, "Hole in My Life", on The Thought Criminals' Doublethink label (July 1980) – "suffered from poor sound quality and really only hinted at the band's potential."

 In September 1979 they played a return gig in Canberra; Studdert reflected, "The crowd's reaction was tepid.
 In Sydney if an audience likes you, they won't hold back.
 People here are incredibly shy.
 Saturday was like a school social.
 I was surprised when people actually got up and danced."
 The Canberra Times reviewer opined that "They play with energy, and power, but their interesting, poppy songs come across with a lightness that eludes most other new-wave bands.
 Their appearance at the Ainslie Rex, despite a few mix problems, was a demonstration of praiseworthy songwriting and sound musicianship."
 Before the end of 1979 Ingrid Spielman had joined the line-up on piano and keyboards.